muhammedjamsheer/Angular/Interview Questions.md

 Promise is not lazy and is executed immediately after creation.\
 Observable is lazy in nature and does not return any value until we subscribe using the subscribe() method.

+###  1.What is RxJS.?
+RxJS is Reactive Extensions for Javascript.
+It is a library that allows us to work with observables in an Angular application.